WhythiskolaveriD/smart-europa-ce144/content/pages/features.md

           mass redistribution near the Earth's surface, but only at large spatial scales.
 To use this novel mission for local hydrological applications, GRACE data must be downscaled with the help of prior information.
-We are trying to produce a high-quality high-resolution GRACE product for India.
+We are working to produce a high-quality high-resolution GRACE product for India.
         image: /images/AMZ_fig.png
         image_alt: Happy co-workers